 VPN apps: NordVPN vs Surfshark VPN

-Surfshark VPN apps have a different design than NordVPN and do not incorporate a map for server selection, but instead have a large list, which takes up space on the left.
+Surfshark apps have a different design than NordVPN and do not incorporate a map for server selection, but instead have a large server list, which takes up space on the left.

-Like NordVPN, Surfshark VPN apps also incorporate built-in leak protection with a kill switch to block unencrypted data from leaking out of the VPN.
-Server selection is also easy with Surfshark VPN.
+Like NordVPN, Surfshark apps incorporate built-in leak protection with a kill switch to block unencrypted data from leaking out of the VPN.
+Server selection is also easy with Surfshark.
 Simply tap the “Locations” tab on the left, which opens up a list of servers.

-There is one type of desktop VPN app where Surfshark VPN has a definite advantage.
-That’s Linux, where NordVPN still uses a command-line interface to control its Linux app.
-The Surfshark team went the extra mile and created a Linux app that looks almost exactly like their Windows and macOS apps.
+One type of desktop VPN app where Surfshark VPN has a definite advantage is Linux.
+NordVPN still uses a command-line interface to control its Linux app.
+But Surfshark created a graphical Linux app that looks like their Windows and macOS apps.

 NordVPN and Surfshark VPN mobile apps look and work much like their desktop counterparts.
 However, the Surfshark Android app has an interesting trick for anyone who wants to keep their location private.

 When you activate it, the GPS Override feature of the Android app causes your phone to report the GPS location of the VPN server you are connected to, rather than your actual GPS location.
-This makes your phone’s reported GPS coordinates consistent with your IP address.
-And prevents snoops from tracking your physical location, while also eliminating one clue (GPS coordinates inconsistent with IP address) that could reveal you are using a VPN.
+This prevents snoops from tracking your physical location.

 Support for other devices